 systemctl to see and control each service state.

 Here are the three commands to do to disable all services:

-Use the “enable” command to use the Wi-Fi again
+Use the “enable” command to use the Wi-Fi again.
+For example:

-Note: This is not working on my Pi 4 with Raspbian Buster, but I have seen these commands many times, and I’m sure to have used them in the past, so it’s probably working on Stretch or other Raspberry Pi models.
+Note: This is not working on my Pi 4 with the latest Raspberry Pi OS, but I have seen these commands many times, and I’m sure to have used them in the past, so it’s probably working on other OS or Raspberry Pi models.
 I give it to you as a last chance if everything else is not working for you.

 Tips to improve your network speed

 One of the reasons you might be reading this tutorial is if you have network issues, like disconnections or low speed.

 Here are a few other things you can try to solve this: